Project Lead the Way Instructor

 Degrees and Certifications:

-Hello and welcome to my site.
-This is my 32nd year as a teacher in the Greenwood Lake School system.
-I have taught Kindergarten, First Grade, and Technology education (K-8) for the district.
-I am now in my third year as a Project Lead the Way instructor for the district.
-This position allows me to teach STEM (Science, Technology, Engineering, Math) concepts to grades K-3 and a fifth grade robotics class.
+Hello and welcome to my PLTW site.
+This is my 33rd year as a teacher in the Greenwood Lake school system.
+I have taught Kindergarten, First Grade, Technology Education (K-8), and Third Grade for the district.
+I am now in my sixth year as a Project Lead the Way instructor for the district.
+This position allows me to teach STEM (Science, Technology, Engineering, Math) concepts to grades K-3 and fifth grade.

 Second Grade Module One: States of Matter